Santa Cruz das Flores (parish): History

-Of the many stories of ships being sunk in the waters of Flores, owing to its rocky coastal shores, there is the strange story of the whaler Modena, from the port of Boston which floundered in the waters of Bermuda on April 22.
+Of the many stories of ships being sunk in the waters of Flores, owing to its rocky coastal shores, there is the strange story of the whaler Modena, from the port of Boston which foundered in the waters of Bermuda on April 22.
 Captain William H. Long and eleven men, after abandoning their ship, survived an adventure of 2000 nmi along the Gulf Stream to the mouth of Ribeira da Cruz, in Fajã do Conde.
 In this area, the sailors carved on the rocks: "Capt.
 W. H. Lang and 11 men landed May 5, 1873 from Bark Modena of Boston Mass.
 Foundered April 22".

 Geography

 The villa of Santa Cruz, home of the municipal seat, is an urbanized area that includes the historical center, Fazenda d'Alem, Monte, Vales and Ribeira dos Barqueiros.
 The core is the urbanized area extends from the eastern coast (to include the airport) and inland.
 Along the coast two small ports condition exports and traffic: the Porto das Poças (in the south), used by commercial fishermen and for traffic to Corvo, and the Porto do Boqueirão (in the north), an older whaling station whose ramp and factory (Fábrica da Baleia do Boqueirão) have become part of the Museum of Flores.
 In the extreme north of the parish is the small port of São Pedro, linked to the northern limit of the airport's runway.

 Due to its central place and the existence of the French Base, historically, Santa Cruz has not experienced the same level of emigration that occurred in other Florense communities during the 20th century.
 In settlements around the island, the number of inhabitants were halved during this period, while Santa Cruz maintained its population; in 1940, 2,100 people lived in the urbanized area, today about 2,000 people are residents of the parish.